esenmx/fluiver/README.md

 ### FlexGrid

-A non-scrollable `GridView`.
-Big performance gains when used inside [ListView](https://api.flutter.dev/flutter/widgets/ListView-class.html).
+A non-scrollable replacement for `GridView` where nested [ScrollView](https://api.flutter.dev/flutter/widgets/ScrollView-class.html). is a subject.

 ### PaddedColumn